MicrosoftDocs/entra-docs/docs/identity/saas-apps/zenvoices-imap-tutorial.md

 # Tutorial: Microsoft Entra single sign-on (SSO) integration with Zenvoices IMAP

-In this tutorial, you'll learn how to integrate Zenvoices IMAP with Microsoft Entra ID.
+In this tutorial, you learn how to integrate Zenvoices IMAP with Microsoft Entra ID.
 When you integrate Zenvoices IMAP with Microsoft Entra ID, you can:

 Use Microsoft Entra ID to control who can access Zenvoices IMAP.
 Enable your users to be automatically signed in to Zenvoices IMAP with their Microsoft Entra accounts.